Learn

 Melanoma and more aggressive sub-types of squamous cell carcinoma and basal cell carcinoma pose a potentially serious health risk and must always be surgically excised (cut out) with a clear margin of normal skin around the edge to prove that the cancer has been completely removed.

-Less serious forms of skin cancer can be treated by various surgical or non-surgical methods including:
+Less serious forms of skin cancer can be treated by various surgical or non-surgical methods, including:

-• Radiofrequency surgery
+• Radiofrequency surgery.

-• Electrosurgery, sometimes known as diathermy or electrocautery
+• Electrosurgery, sometimes known as diathermy or electrocautery.

-• Curettage (shaving off), followed by cautery of the base of the wound
+• Curettage (shaving off), followed by cautery of the base of the wound.

-• Cryotherapy (freezing)
+• Cryotherapy (freezing).

-• Prescription creams such as imiquimod, fluorouracil or fluorouracil/calcipotriol
+• Prescription creams such as imiquimod, fluorouracil or fluorouracil/calcipotriol.

-• Photodynamic therapy
+• Photodynamic therapy.

 Arranging a skin cancer check-up with a doctor

+In some cases, we use AI-based image recognition or spectroscopic analysis of the mole to get further information about it.
 At Spot Check Clinic, a doctor accredited by the Australasian Skin Cancer College can check your moles for signs of cancer.

-• If you would like to have your whole body checked for signs of skin cancer, book a full body skin check
+• If you would like to have your whole body checked for signs of skin cancer, book a full body skin check.

 • If you have many (hundreds) of moles, you may wish to have total body photography (“mole mapping”) to document them all and help track changes.